 We don’t talk about it enough, but getting older can be kind of lonely.
 Seniors may lose the ability to drive, limiting the time they can spend with their friends and family.

-They may also be dealing with the loss of a spouse, a life event which can contribute to anxiety and depression.
+They may also be dealing with the loss of a spouse, a life event that can contribute to anxiety and depression.

 An in-home health aide provides a listening ear and a sympathetic friend.
 Sometimes, that’s all it takes to get someone in a better mood.

 If you hire a home health aide, you can ask them to do an assessment of your loved one’s memory, mobility, and ability to do self-care.

 You can also ask them for regular reports on weight, blood pressure, and overall physical and mental health.

 Benefits of Home Health Care Agencies

 If you decide to hire a home health aide, make sure to go through a reputable agency.
 Look at their Better Business Bureau profile and review client testimonials before you sign a contract.